 But I need to say our modern world today is very far from the optimism of those days.
 Granted, the momentum created by Christianity has continued for 200 years, despite false theologies, despite the resurgence of paganism and secular humanism, despite the two world wars and the Cold War.
-I suspect, since the Kingdom of God grows in history, that optimism will never again face.
+I suspect, since the Kingdom of God grows in history, that optimism will never again fade.
 It will be manifested in different forms, not necessarily theological or philosophical.
 Despite the ruling theoretic pessimism in academic and seminary circles, the majority of the people still continue investing in businesses and stocks, scientists and inventors continue their discoveries and developments, and people still buy the newest technological toys.
 Politicians and media spew their scares and fear-manipulation campaigns, and some people still buy them – despite evidence to the contrary – and yet, in practice, even they don’t act accordingly in practice.
 The concept of the future and the optimism that comes with it are still here.
 But, if ideas have consequences, we don’t know for how long.
 And we need to change our thinking back to what the Bible says about the future, and abandon our neo-pagan pessimism and fear.

 The book I will assign for reading this week is Gary North, Is the World Running Down?
 Crisis in the Christian Worldview.
 The title says it all.
 You just need to read it.
 And, if you have been with Axe to the Root by now, you don’t need an introduction to who Gary North is.